Walking Tour

 1913

-Here we see the courthouse being constructed in 1913, to dispense justice across the recently established judicial district.
-It was an indicator of the town's growing prominence.
-One of the most sensational and trials in Canadian history was held here, the grisly case that became known as the Hot Stove Murder.
-It was a case that shocked the country and left its mark on Fort Frances.
+One of the most sensational trials in Canadian history was held in this courthouse: the grisly case that became known as the Hot Stove Murder.
+It was a trial that shocked the conscience of the nation and left its mark on Fort Frances.

 * * *

 In the summer of 1944, as Allied forces stormed the beaches of Normandy, a horrifying series of events unfolded in the hamlet of Flanders, 100 km east of Fort Frances.
-The so-called “hot stove murder” of Viola Jamieson would etch itself into local lore.

 One of her young sons escaped and brought help.
-The attackers had fled, but they had left an unspeakable scene.
-Viola Jamieson survived long enough to recount the ordeal at LaVerendrye Hospital, but her burns were so severe that she soon died.
+The attackers had fled, but they had left behind an unspeakable scene.
+Jamieson survived long enough to recount the ordeal at LaVerendrye Hospital, but her burns were so severe that she soon died.

 The case left scars on Fort Frances and is remembered to this day.
 Local filmmakers Tracy Gibson and Tom Foley resurrected it in the docudrama Flowers for Viola.
 Filmed on a shoestring budget at a Flanders-area farm, the project grappled with the town’s conflicted legacy.
 “We developed respect not just for Viola’s suffering,” Gibson reflected, “but for the families of the men hanged.
 They endured shame long after the ropes dropped.”2